Your guide to learning to drive in Cardiff

 2. Beware of terms and conditions

-There are schools in Cardiff that can give you a new instructor right away, but others may not be able to.
-You’ll want to make sure that your driving school will allow you to change instructors if needed.
+There are schools in Cardiff that might not be able to give you a different instructor if you're not enjoying your lessons or want to change for any reason.
+It's a good idea to check your driving school will allow you to change instructors free of charge if needed.

 Don't pay for lessons until you know how soon a driving school can start your lessons.
 There are some driving schools in Cardiff that won’t show their waiting times until you’ve begun booking them online.
 This means you could be waiting for much longer than necessary to start driving.